 Puerto Plata is a beautiful city and trading port that serves as the capital city of the Puerto Plata province in the Dominican Republic.
-It is known for its gorgeous beaches, breathtaking landscapes, and the portrayal of its rich history throughout.
-There is no shortage of things to do in or day trips from Puerto Plata.
+It is known for its beautiful beaches, breathtaking landscapes, and the portrayal of its rich history throughout.
+There is no shortage of things to do or day trips from Puerto Plata.

-You can find everything from historic fortresses and museums to trendy restaurants and chic cafes; from popular beaches to secluded rivers and sprawling mountains.
-Whether this is your first trip to Puerto Plata, and you are in need of suggestions, or you’re a returning visitor looking for a new perspective on your last trip, here is a list of all the best things to do and day trips to make from Puerto Plata.
+Is this your first trip to Puerto Plata, and you are in need of suggestions?
+Or are you a returning visitor looking for a new perspective from your last trip?
+Well, here is a list of all the best things to do and day trips to make from Puerto Plata.

 Things to Do in Puerto Plata